 Mildly spiced enough that my kids enjoy it

 Bright yellow color, so pretty!

 If you’re feeling like soup, check out any of these recipes:

 Cauliflower Sweet Potato Curry Soup

-- 2 tablespoons vegetable broth or water
+- 2 tablespoons olive oil or vegetable broth

 - 1 large onion, diced

 - 4 cloves garlic, minced